UBC-biol525D/UBC-biol525D.github.io/Topic_8/readme.md

 #Chinook.p10.i1	0.000010 0.999990
 #Chinook.p10.i2	0.000010 0.999990
 ```
-While K=1 has the lowest cross validation error, clearly we can see that individuals from population 1 and population 10 (furthest apart in sampling space) beling to different groupings.
+While K=1 has the lowest cross validation error, clearly we can see that individuals from population 1 and population 10 (furthest apart in sampling space) belong to different groupings.

 We're going to plot these results, but before we leave the command line, lets also one more analysis.
 Lets run a *PCA*.
 This is a very nice model free approach to visualizing population structure, and is a good complement to model based structure analyses, like admixture.